noob-hackers/m-wiz/README.md

 Now you can see a new loading screen of termux and you can feel real hacking terminal Sound+New interface with banner.
 ```
 ```
+Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound

+# 📌 ***More***:

+- __Metasploit install__ :
+* Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound
+Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound
+Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound

+- __Metasploit repair__ :
+* Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound
+Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound
-Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound+
+Note:- Don't delete any of the audio files from your sdcard/internal storage or else you cannot feel the terminal startup sound

 ## 📌 ***Screenshot*** :
 <img src="https://i.imgur.com/PwmPoNh.png" width="40%"></img><img src="https://i.imgur.com/aCz0OPg.png" width="40%"></img>